danielklimov/tkm/migration/readme.md

 4. Airflow integrates smoothly with Git and CI/CD processes.
 5. All the necessary Airflow libraries (a.k.a Providers), that contain DB connectors, S3 readers/writers etc. are available as open source.
-6. Any custom extensions to Airflow are easy to implement in python.
+6. Custom extensions to Airflow are easy to implement in python.
+7. Scales well from a single-node cluster to multiple-node cluster.
+8. Has web-interface for launching/stopping/monitoring processes.
+9. Has command-line and web API interfaces.

 Data Integration Architecture
 ------------------------------